miklevin/MikeLev.in/_posts/2024-10-26-accumulated-chunks-to-real-time-yields.md

 ## I Caught Claude in Its Bad Habits

+> Simplicity is the ultimate sophistication.
+Resist the urge to proliferate functions; instead, strategically relocate existing code.
+If a change can't justify its existence in a dissertation, it doesn't belong in our codebase.
+Complexity is the enemy of progress.

 **Me**: Now I'm going to stop you right here.
 I already have concerns about misunderstanding and exploding complexity.
 Breaking functions into smaller functions isn't the way.
 That's just more of a tangled mess.
 I'm expecting instructions like remove the reference to detect_embedded_crud_json from where it currently resides because it's too early in the messge flow.
 Move it now to this other location because you will have the yielded chunks assembled by then.
 Instead, what you're showing me has that sort of "signature" you're developing of wrong-headedness, but I know where you got it.
 You trained off of a ReactJS-dominated web.
 I come from a much simpler camp when function propegation was the enemy.
 Just re-use what you've got and strategically move things into the right location.
 If it won't hold up to a college dissertation as to what that new function is absolutely necessary, don't do it.

 **Claude**: I apologize for the misunderstanding.
 You're absolutely right, and I appreciate your perspective on keeping things simple and avoiding unnecessary function proliferation.
 Let's take a step back and focus on strategically moving the existing functionality to the right location without adding complexity.